Uhuru’s War On Corruption

 3. Bribery Bill

 The Bribery Bill focuses on the supply side of corruption, on those who give bribes or induce public officials.
 You and I know that graft involves the giving and taking of bribes…that’s what this bill handles.
-And it’s not some proposal, it was quickly approved by the cabinet and tabled in parliament.
+And it’s not some proposal, it was quickly approved by the cabinet, tabled in parliament, passed and assented to by president.
 A law to punish the briber and not just the bribed was overdue.
+Find it here

 4. Mutual Legal Aid